 Often times, the families of individuals suffering from substance abuse will struggle the most.
 Let us help you get your family back on track!(855) 713-7262

-Using Alcohol with Other Drugs
+Using Alcohol With Other Drugs

 Alcohol is often used with other drugs.
 Whether a person is drinking alcohol at home or out at parties, it is common for other drugs to be used at the same time.

-What Common Drugs Are Used with Alcohol?
+Which Drugs Are Commonly Used With Alcohol?

 The most commonly used drug with alcohol is caffeine.
 Many people think that caffeine is harmless and so it must be safe to use with alcohol.
 But actually, mixing caffeine and alcohol can have terrible health consequences.